Chess-Spyder/pgn4people-poc/README.md

 ### Portable Game Notation (PGN)
 The moves of a chess game are recorded and published using [Portable Game Notation](https://en.wikipedia.org/wiki/Portable_Game_Notation) (PGN).
 In order to specify and/or discuss moves different from those actually played in the game, the PGN standard is enhanced with [Recursive Annotated Variations](http://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm#c8.2.5) (RAV), which permits the insertion of alternative strings of moves, possibly nested many levels deep, inside parenthetical strings.
 Essentially all chess websites (e.g., [Chess.com](https://www.chess.com/analysis) and [lichess](https://lichess.org/analysis)) and apps (e.g., [HIARCS Chess Explorer](https://www.hiarcs.com/), [Scid vs. PC/Mac](http://scidvspc.sourceforge.net/), and [ChessBase](https://shop.chessbase.com/en/products/chessbase_16_premium_package)) allow a user to import PGN for a game or to export PGN from a game.

 Chess players do not always deal entirely directly with raw PGN but rather through an interface that hides or suppresses the raw PGN.
-In many cases, users wanting to [watch a live game](https://lichess.org/games) or [play through a previously played game](https://www.chessgames.com/perl/chessgame?gid=1024991)—even possibly exploring its alternative sidelines—can do so without ever interacting directly with the PGN itself by using a graphical interface of the chessboard.
+In many cases, users wanting to [watch a live game](https://lichess.org/games) or [play through a previously played game](https://www.chessgames.com/perl/chessgame?gid=1024991)—even possibly explore its alternative sidelines—can do so without ever interacting directly with the PGN itself by using a graphical interface of the chessboard.

 However, when a chess player wants to [analyze and _annotate_  her game](https://www.youtube.com/watch?v=MXYO7j0Vg7A), she needs to be able to understand and navigate through the PGN in order to add text-comment annotations and to enter variations.
 Another important use case is [developing an opening repertoire](https://www.youtube.com/watch?v=xGdqaXZWZC8), whereby a player specifies her chosen responses to potential moves of opponents in the opening.